 This video content highlighted the amazing diversity of CDISC’s global community.
 This small but mighty organization has attracted individuals with a wide range of expertise, perspectives, and passion — all united by a single purpose: to drive more efficient and meaningful research.
 Each person provided real-world examples of the impactful work they were able to do because of CDICS’s standards.
 From advancements in Alzheimer’s and anti-malarial research to finding meaningful connections between trials taking place in disparate countries, these stories were crafted into rich video content that authentically showcased the people and the impact behind the brand.

 Authenticity matters to audiences.
 And delivering that requires tapping into those ownable, repeatable truths that are woven in the brand’s DNA, the elements that underpin the organization from day one.
 For CDISC, its collaborative community was not just central to the organization’s important work, but was also the key to smoothing its transformation and inspiring confidence.
 By tapping into this community, it built its new brand on authentic storytelling that engaged a whole new wave of believers.

 To learn more about creating brand authenticity, contact us.

-About the author Leyah Farber is a Director of Brand and Content Strategy at DeSantis Breindel.
+Leyah Farber is a Director of Brand and Content Strategy at DeSantis Breindel.
 With an insatiable curiosity, she loves exploring everything from new countries and cookbooks to digital ecosystems and brand storytelling.